sagemath/trac_to_gh/Issue 8468.md

 Keywords: group theory

-Add the document [Group Theory and Sage: A Primer](http://buzzard.ups.edu/sage/sage-group-theory-primer.pdf) to the documentation category "Sage HOWTOs".
+Add the document [Group Theory and Sage: A Primer](http://buzzard.ups.edu/sage/sage-group-theory-primer.pdf) to the documentation category "Thematic Tutorials".
 The original proposal can be found on [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/95afb345e872f9af) and [sage-combinat-devel](http://groups.google.com/group/sage-combinat-devel/msg/662eb0246c7bf9fc).

+**Notes:** The current ticket needs to be coordinated with #8470.

+**Prerequisites:** #8469

 Issue created by migration from https://trac.sagemath.org/ticket/8468